Wizards finish regular season undefeated

-WICHITA, Kan. – – In their first season in the Minor League Basketball Association, the Wichita Wizards have put on quite a show.
+WICHITA, Kan.
+(KSNW) – In their first season in the Minor League Basketball Association, the Wichita Wizards have put on quite a show.

 Coming into their final regular season home game, the team kept up their winning ways.